fivexl/kubernetes-events-to-slack/README.md

 Intention is that you run streamer container in your k8s cluster.
 Take a look on example [deployment yaml file](example-deployment.yaml)

+Or if you are a Terraform kind of person you can copy [terraform example](example-deployment.tf) or use this repo as a module.
+Perhaps we should do a normal module out of it?

 Docker Hub repo is [here](https://hub.docker.com/r/fivexl/kubernetes-events-to-slack)

 # Example message